 There are four switches.
 To control the H-Bridge we need only two signals because the switches are controlled in pairs.

-When S1 and S4 are close and S2 and S3 are open the current flows from left to right
+- When S1 and S4 are closed and S2 and S3 are open the current flows from left to right

-When S1 and S4 are open and S2 and S3 are close the current flows from right to left
+- When S1 and S4 are open and S2 and S3 are closed the current flows from right to left

-In this way we can change the polarity to the motor by using the right switched.
+In this way, we can change the polarity of the motor by using the right switch.

 I used for BlueCArd this Motor Driver board: